Eric Fournier, PhD

 California Center for Sustainable Communities, Institute of the Environment and Sustainability at UCLA

 LaKretz Hall – Suite 300

 Los Angeles, CA 90095

-His research background spans the fields of spatial modeling, life cycle assessment, and energy & water systems analyses.
-He has extensive experience in the development computational methods for geographic optimization and geostatistical analyses.
-More generally however, he is interested in the application of information technologies, and the quantitative methods that they enable, to the resolution of complex environmental problems.
+Eric Daniel Fournier is the acting Research Director at the California Center for Sustainable Communities (CCSC) within UCLA’s Institute for the Environment and Sustainability.
+Eric’s background is in the fields of spatial modeling, life cycle assessment, and energy and water systems analyses.
+Generally, his work focuses on the application of information technologies, and the quantitative methods that they enable, to the resolution of complex environmental problems.

 Eric obtained his B.S. in Environmental Science at Bucknell University (2008), where he also minored in Economics and Chemistry.
 He also holds a M.E.Sc. from the Yale School of Forestry & Environmental Studies (2010), a M.A. in Geography from the University of California at Santa Barbara (2014), and a Ph.D. in Environmental Informatics from UCSB’s Bren School of Environmental Science & Management (2015).